dmitrylesin-official/my_extensions/youtube-no-recommendations/README.md

 # YouTube No Recommendations Extension

-A simple Chrome browser extension that hides recommendations, related videos, and suggestions on YouTube for a distraction-free experience.
+A simple Chrome browser extension that hides recommendations, related videos, suggestions, comments, and ads on YouTube for a distraction-free experience, while keeping the video description visible.

 ## Features
-- Automatically hides sidebars, "Next Up" sections, and home page grids.
+- Automatically hides sidebars, "Next Up" sections, home page grids, comments, and various ad elements.
+- Keeps the video description (under the player) fully visible.
-- Uses MutationObserver to handle dynamic content loading.
+- Uses MutationObserver to handle dynamic content loading and updates.

 ## Installation
 1. Clone or download this repository.